otrv4/otrv4/otrv4.md

 MAC keys are revealed with data messages.
 They are also revealed with heartbeat messages (data messages that encode a plaintext of zero length) if the receiver has not sent a message in a configurable amount of time.
+Put them (as a set of concatenated 20-byte values) into the "Old MAC keys to be revealed" section of the next Data Message you send.

 A receiver can reveal a MAC key in the following case:

 - the receiver has received a message and has verified the message's authenticity
 - the receiver has discarded associated message keys

 ### Data Message format